yimyom/nvim_config/README.md

 # About the plugins

 ## User interface
 - **nvim-web-devicons**: to display nice icons everywhere, like the top bar, status bar, file manager, etc...
-- catpuccin, tokyonight: nice colorschemes
+- **catpuccin, tokyonight**: nice colorschemes
-- indent-blankline: add vertical indent lines to your programs to help understaning the structure of your code
+- **indent-blankline**: add vertical indent lines to your programs to help understaning the structure of your code
-- lualine: the status bar is enhanced
+- **lualine**: the status bar is enhanced
-- barbar: a top bar with the open tabs: you can click, move them, close them, reorder them
+- **barbar**: a top bar with the open tabs: you can click, move them, close them, reorder them
-- wilder: a nicer pop-up menu when in command mode
+- **wilder**: a nicer pop-up menu when in command mode
   - when you press <TAB> a pop-up menu will appear with possible choices when you're on the command line (`:`).
   - when in search mode (`/` or `?`), the status bar will contain the possible completions instead of having a pop-up menu which overlaps the main text window
-- trouble: open the quick fix window with all the problems in your code
+- **trouble**: open the quick fix window with all the problems in your code

 # Utilities